hudmarc/FFO-FishNet-Floating-Origin/README.md

 ### Management

-✅ Thin OffsetSceneHandler that is decoupled from the internal data representation of OffsetScenes
+✅ ~~Thin OffsetSceneHandler that is decoupled from the internal data representation of OffsetScenes~~ It was so thin that functionality was moved into OffsetManager, `OffsetSceneBootstrapper` only handles registration of scenes now.

 ✅ Thin OffsetManager (only bootstraps OffsetServer and adds reference to OffsetUniverse)